 When I create it in twenty minutes while we're together, they see their doubt dissolve in real time, make the decision while excited, sign before uncertainty creeps back in.

+Same visualization.
 Completely different outcome.

 What Makes It Work (The Real Answer)

-People think visualization is about artistic skill.
+People think curtain visualization is about artistic skill.
+It's not.

 It's about understanding what decision the client needs to make right now.